New Mexico Court Records

 What Crimes Can Be Expunged in New Mexico?

-Expunging a record means complete destruction or removal of the file from the central repository.
+Expunging a record refers to the complete destruction or removal of the file from the central repository.
 Although expunging a record is available in rare cases, the process is difficult and almost impossible.
 In New Mexico, a criminal record may be expunged if:

 How to Expunge Criminal Records in New Mexico

-In New Mexico, interested persons can petition to have their criminal records expunged from the public records.
+In New Mexico, eligible parties may be able to petition to have their criminal records expunged from the public records.
 As stated under the New Mexico law (§ 32A–2–26), the court can, on behalf or on a motion from a young person’s (that is under 18) representative, expunge that person’s record if:

 Do Sealed Records Show up In New Mexico Background Checks?

 No, sealed New Mexico criminal history records are not available in background checks.
-As stated under § 30–52–1.2(D), inspecting the documents or the release of expunged parts of the records included in an expungement order can only be allowed when a subsequent order, having a good cause is given.
+As stated under § 30–52–1.2(D), inspecting the documents or the release of expunged parts of the records included in an expungement order is typically allowed when a subsequent order, having a good cause is given.
 Even then, the documents can only be accessible after all parties involved in the original petition have been notified.

 Who Can See Sealed Criminal Records in New Mexico?

-In New Mexico, the only individuals authorized to access sealed criminal records are law enforcement agents and court officials.
-These two government entities can access criminal records only when it pertains to public security issues and such matters.
+In New Mexico, authorized parties such as law enforcement agents and court officials may still access sealed criminal records.
+However, such entities can access criminal records only when it pertains to public security issues and such matters.
 The record holder may also request for access to the sealed record.
 Typically, all sealed records may be accessible to persons that are granted a court order.

 How to Obtain Sealed Records in New Mexico